jdpieck/oasis-align/0.1.0/README.md

 # oasis-align
-`oasis-align` is a package that automatic sizes your content so that their heights are equal, perfect for placing content side by side.
+`oasis-align` is a package that automatic sizes your content so that their heights are equal, allowing you to cleanly place content side by side.

 To use `oasis-align` in your document, start by importing the package like this:
 ```typst